phax/ph-css/README.md

 * v6.1.3 - work in progress
     * Added some performance tweaks
+    * Added possibility to disable the usage of the source location using `CSSReaderSettings` (for performance reasons)
 * v6.1.2 - 2019-02-17
     * Extended list of known media expression features (e.g. used in Bootstrap 4)
 * v6.1.1 - 2018-04-11